cyew3/oneVPL-intel-gpu/api/documentation/mediasdkusr-man.md

 ## Working with Opaque Surfaces

 This chapter describes how to handle opaque surfaces in the **USER** module.
 The opaque surface concept is introduced in the SDK API 1.3.
-Please see the SDK Developer Reference for details about opaque surface.
+Please see the [*SDK API Reference Manual*](./mediasdk-man.md) for details about opaque surface.

 ### Mapping and Un-mapping Opaque Surfaces